-You have configured a secure LDAPS connection to your LDAP server from a Sonatype server product such as Nexus Repository Manager or Nexus IQ Server.
+You have configured a secure LDAPS connection to your LDAP server from a Sonatype server product such as Nexus Repository or 3 IQ Server.

 You determine that the connection is failing and the cause includes the following message:

 javax.net.ssl.SSLHandshakeException: java.security.cert.CertificateException: No subject alternative DNS name matching <ldap_server_host_name> found.